craftingcity/The-Known-World/Prenotes Mar 29 26.md

 	~~E (40)~~
 4 - Steve (+18 EV)

+They took Rammik into the neighboring Scoreboard Room, where they bought some items and rested.

+They each have roughly 40-80 points left.
+Rammik still has 100+.

 We leave our heroes on the date of ...
 AF, as they ...